mark-watson/hy-lisp-python-book/manuscript/preface.md

 I thank my wife Carol for editing this manuscript, finding typos, and suggesting improvements.

 I would like to thank Pascal (Reddit user chuchana) for corrections and suggestions.
 I would like to thank Carlos Ungil for catching a typo and reporting it.
 I would like to thank Jud Taylor for finding several typo errors.
+I would like to thank Dave Smythe for finding some typos.